se-edu/se-book/projectDuke/extensions-fragment.md

 Gradle support is provided as a separate branch (named `add-gradle-support`) in the Duke repo.
 Therefore, you can follow the _scenario 2_ in the guide below.

-Refer to the [_Gradle tutorial_ @SE-EDU](https://se-education.org/guides/tutorials/gradle.html) to learn how to use Gradle.
+Refer to the [_Gradle tutorial_ @SE-EDU](https://se-education.org/guides/tutorials/gradle.html) to learn how to use Gradle (in the context of this project).

 * **Minimal**: Set up gradle so that you can build and run Duke using gradle.
 * **Recommended**: Set up gradle to run unit tests.